 Italian Wedding Soup made vegan isn’t much of a stretch.
 Just swap in plant-based meatballs and this vegetable-rich soup is easily transformed.
 Don’t be daunted by the ingredient list; everything just gets tossed into the soup pot.
-And because overcooked veggies aren’t appealing, the cook time for this soup is surprisingly quick.
+And because overcooked veggies aren’t appealing, the cook time for this soup recipe is surprisingly quick.

 The notion that this classic soup is traditionally served at Italian weddings is a myth.
 “Italian wedding soup” is a mistranslation of minestra maritata, or “married soup,” referring to the marriage of the meat (most often meatballs; sometimes sausage) and the greens in the soup.

-Some major vegan meatball brands, or DIY: Look for these at your supermarket, natural foods store, or online retailer: Aldi’s; Beyond; Esti’s; Gardein; Lightlife; Morningstar; Pure Farmland; Trader Joe’s; and others.
+Look for these at your supermarket, natural foods store, or online retailer: Aldi’s; Beyond; Esti’s; Gardein; Lightlife; Morningstar; Pure Farmland; Trader Joe’s; and others.

 Pasta variation: Sometimes this soup calls for pasta.
 If you’d like to stretch the number of servings, add 6 to 8 ounces of cooked pasta.
 Choose a small shape like shells or ditalini, cook separately, and add to the soup when adding the spinach and parsley.
 You’ll have to adjust the amount of water as well as the seasonings, especially if you have leftovers that have been refrigerated.